 Guidelines for Research involving SARS-CoV-2

-All research with SARS-CoV-2 is subject to WSU Institutional Biosafety Committee (IBC) oversight.
+All research with SARS-CoV-2 is subject to Wayne State University Institutional Biosafety Committee (IBC) oversight.
 IBC review and approval are required prior to receipt of samples and the initiation of any activities involving SARS-CoV-2.
 Table 1 summarizes the Biosafety Level and laboratory practices required for activities involving SARS-CoV-2 samples at WSU.

 Table 1.
 SARS-CoV-2 (COVID-19) WSU Research Laboratory Biosafety Guidelines*